adorsys/multibanking/finapi-adapter/docs/CategoriesApi.md

 Boolean isNew = true; // Boolean | If specified, then only transactions that have their 'isNew' flag set to true/false will be regarded for the cash flow calculations.
 String minImportDate = "minImportDate_example"; // String | Lower bound for a transaction's import date, in the format 'YYYY-MM-DD' (e.g. '2016-01-01').
 If specified, then only transactions whose 'importDate' is equal to or later than the given date will be regarded.
 String maxImportDate = "maxImportDate_example"; // String | Upper bound for a transaction's import date, in the format 'YYYY-MM-DD' (e.g. '2016-01-01').
 If specified, then only transactions whose 'importDate' is equal to or earlier than the given date will be regarded.
-Boolean includeSubCashFlows = true; // Boolean | If it is true, then the income, spending and balance of a main category results from all transactions that have either this (main) category or any of its subcategories assigned (of course all transactions depends from the other filtering settings); If it is false, then the income, spending and balance of a main category only results from the transactions that have exactly this (main) category assigned.
+Boolean includeSubCashFlows = true; // Boolean | If it is true, then the income, spending, balance and count of transactions of a main category results from all transactions that have either this (main) category or any of its subcategories assigned (of course all transactions depends from the other filtering settings); If it is false, then the income, spending, balance and count of transactions of a main category only results from the transactions that have exactly this (main) category assigned.
 Default value for this parameter is 'true'.
 List<String> order = Arrays.asList("order_example"); // List<String> | Determines the order of the results.
-You can order the results by income, spending, balance, category.id or category.name.
+You can order the results by 'income', 'spending', 'balance', 'category.id' or 'category.name'.
 The default order for this service is 'category.id,asc'.
 You can also order by multiple properties.
 In that case the order of the parameters passed is important.
 Example: '/cashFlows?order=income,desc&order=spending,asc&balance,desc' will return as first result the category with the highest income.
 If two categories have the same income, it returns the category with the highest spending first (because spending is a negative value) and so on.
 The general format is: 'property[,asc|desc]', with 'asc' being the default value.
 Please note that ordering by multiple fields is not supported in our swagger frontend, but you can test this feature with any HTTP tool of your choice (e.g. postman or DHC). try {
-    InlineResponse2009 result = apiInstance.getCashFlows(search, counterpart, accountIds, minBankBookingDate, maxBankBookingDate, minFinapiBookingDate, maxFinapiBookingDate, minAmount, maxAmount, direction, labelIds, categoryIds, isNew, minImportDate, maxImportDate, includeSubCashFlows, order);
+    CashFlowList result = apiInstance.getCashFlows(search, counterpart, purpose, accountIds, minBankBookingDate, maxBankBookingDate, minFinapiBookingDate, maxFinapiBookingDate, minAmount, maxAmount, direction, labelIds, categoryIds, isNew, minImportDate, maxImportDate, includeSubCashFlows, order);
     System.out.println(result);
 } catch (ApiException e) {
     System.err.println("Exception when calling CategoriesApi#getCashFlows");